 When your former spouse or partner disregards the terms of your parenting plan, you may feel overwhelmed, concerned, and unsure of what you can do next.
-A Toronto parenting time enforcement lawyer could advocate on your behalf before the court and pursue all options to ensure that your former partner or spouse holds up their side of the parenting order.
+One of our Toronto parenting time enforcement lawyers could advocate on your behalf before the court and pursue all options to ensure that your former partner or spouse holds up their side of the parenting order.

 In some cases, it could be necessary to seek a modification of an existing parenting plan when a material change in the circumstances of either parent or the child is at play.
 A well-practiced legal professional could help you review your options and navigate the complexities of the courts and family law procedures.
-Call now to speak with qualified lawyer Paul Riley about your parenting time enforcement options.
+Call now to speak with our team about your parenting time enforcement options.

 Now you can have your Consultation with Paul Riley any time from the comfort of your own home.
 With video calls from Zoom, your Team at The Riley Divorce & Family Law Firm can meet with you virtually, and learn about your case.
 All you need is a smartphone, tablet, laptop, or desktop with a built-in camera and microphone.